peterjc/thapbi-pict/docs/custom_database/sample_data.rst

   https://doi.org/10.1094/PBIOMES-10-18-0043-R

 Importantly, they used a different but overlapping set of PCR primers.
-Their left primer matched the THAPBI PICT default, but thier right primer would match about 60bp downstream in *Phytophthora*.
+Their left primer matches the THAPBI PICT default, but their right primer would match about 60bp downstream in *Phytophthora*.
 This means we can use the default settings and get meaningful but blinkered results (for the subset of the data which the narrower primer set would have amplified).